 Another cello cliché is dressing up a cello case to look like a person.
 That’s what Bond and Kara do to her empty cello case, leaving it in a phone booth so that the man watching them doesn’t realize they’ve escaped.

 Also, note the way she crams her cello into the back of Bond’s Aston Martin.
-This car is not an MCV (Multi-Cello Vehicle).
+Unfortunately, this car is not an MCV (Multi-Cello Vehicle).
 Ouch!

 Cello Case as Sled, Cello Endpin as Rudder

 Did you ever joke about sledding on your cello case when you were a kid?
-This film took that idea to a new level – sledding down a mountain and through a border crossing.
+This film took that idea to a new level – sledding down a mountain and crossing a border.

 With the case open, each sat in one side.
 Bond held the cello and used its endpin for steering as if it were a rudder or paddle.
 All the while, men on snowmobiles are shooting at them, and the cello gets shot.

-As they cross the border, they duck under the barrier, Bond tossing the cello into the air and over it.
+They duck under the barrier as they cross the border, Bond tossing the cello into the air and over it.
 They yell that they have nothing to declare – except the cello.
 Here is the sledding scene:

 “Your cello’s a Strad?!?”